jonepatr/lets_face_it/docs/index.md

 Coming soon!

 ## Video samples
+You can find some video samples that were used in the user studies [here](https://vimeo.com/showcase/7219185).
-More video samples will be available soon, please see the short summary video in the meantime.
+More video samples with different model settings and sound will be available soon, please see the short summary video in the meantime for some more samples.

 ## Citing
 ```